Robert Kent Gooch: University of Virginia

 Gooch played quarterback for Virginia from 1912 to 1914.
 He led the Cavaliers to an 8-1 record in 1914, when he was teammates with the likes of Buck Mayer and James L. White.
 One fellow said, "When Gooch took the ball he moved so fast that he seemed to be in four places at one time, and the referee tried to penalize Virginia for having 15 men on the field."
 Professor W. A. Lambeth of Virginia selected Gooch for his All-Southern team in 1914.
 He later returned as an assistant coach at his alma mater.

+Political scientist

 Gooch's gravestone at the University of Virginia Cemetery in Charlottesville, Virginia.

+A named professorship of political science, the Robert Kent Gooch Professor of Politics, was established in his honor at the university, with Larry Sabato the incumbent as of 2018.

+Later life and death

+He is buried at the University of Virginia Cemetery.